 How Charlene Helps Clients

 In 2017, Charlene was named one of Philly Biz’s Women to Watch and in 2019 and 2020, she was named to the Pennsylvania Super Lawyers list.

 What Clients Can Expect

 Outside the Office

-A native New Yorker, Charlene enjoys cooking and entertaining, and considers herself a Caribbean Martha Stewart.
-Charlene considers smart shopping a sport and holds a gold medal.
+A native New Yorker of Haitian descent, Charlene enjoys cooking and entertaining, and considers herself a Caribbean Martha Stewart.
+Charlene is a mother of two boys.